Over possessiveness can turn your relationship toxic. Read these ways to deal with a possessive partner.

-Talk it Out
+1. Talk it Out

 Understanding why someone behaves a certain way helps in dealing with the person better.
 Think about it – what makes your partner so possessive and overbearing?

 Being the more stable and secure partner, you need to help him/her to get over those insecurities and make them understand that there is nothing to worry about – only then will you be able to enjoy a healthy relationship.

-Express your Love
+2. Express your Love

 If you love your partner, do not shy away from expressing your love, verbally and physically.
 Give your partner that much-needed reassurance and let him/her understand that you truly are committed to the relationship just the way they are.

-Involve your Partner
+3. Involve your Partner

 Next time you are heading out with your set of friends, ask your partner to come along too.
 Involve him/her in your plans and let them see what your world looks like.

 If your boyfriend has an issue with your male friends, make him meet them.
 Let him see for himself that you share a purely platonic relationship with them and nothing else.
 However, it is best to keep exes out of these gatherings because that never really goes down well.

-Communicate your Discomfort
+4. Communicate your Discomfort

 Your partner needs to be made aware of the impact his/her controlling nature has on you and the relationship.
 Tell him/her why you don’t approve of them checking your phone, calling the shots on your outfit or doubting you every time you meet friends.